OutSystems/docs-odc/src/eap/building-apps/ui/self-registration/intro.md

 * Verifies the password follows the password policy
 * Defines which screen to display once the user logs in

-Use the following links to learn how to:
+Use the following links in the order that they appear to learn how to:

 * [Create a Signup screen, so users can register to use your app](screen.md)
 * [Create logic to register a user](logic.md)